MIS

 3. We select the perfect interpreter to fit and match the perfect setting.

-Muslim Interpreter Services
+ASL Interpreter Services

 ISDHH offers Muslim Interpreting Services (MIS) by having licensed professional Sign Language Interpreters.
 Jessica from Viva Interpreting & Consulting is our official ASL interpreter.